-The Best Type of Home Improvement Loan Depends on Your Finances.
-If you have a lot of equity in your home, a HELOC or home equity loan might be best.
-Or, you can use a cash-out refinance for home improvements if you can also lower your interest rate or shorten the current term of your loan.
-Founded in 1976, Bankrate has a long history of helping people make smart financial decisions.
+The best type of home improvement loan depends on your finances.
+If you have a lot of equity in your home, a HELOC or home equity loan might be the best option.
+Alternatively, you can use a cash-out refinance for home improvements if you can also lower your interest rate or shorten the current term of your loan.
+Home improvement projects, while costly, are often worthwhile if they increase the value of your home.

 The amount you need to save depends on the type of renovation you are doing and the scope of the project.
 If you want to finance the whole project with savings, it might be wise to start small and take care of the least expensive projects first.
-This rating is made up of the value of your home, the outstanding value of your mortgage, and your credit rating.
-Before taking out a loan, estimate how much your monthly payments will be.
+This will ensure that you don't overdo it and end up spending more than you intended.
+To apply for a loan against your home, you must have sufficient mortgage security.

 If you qualify for a government loan, you could save on interest and insurance costs.
 If you need to make emergency repairs to your home and need help to cover immediate costs, you can resort to any of the options listed above.
 In addition to those options, you can file for a homeowner's insurance claim.
 If you've met the deductible and the repair is covered by your policy, this option could save you from having to borrow more money.

-Borrowers can add a co-signer or co-borrower to improve their chances of qualifying.

 LightStream offers no fees, low rates and terms of up to 12 years on home improvement loans.
-Borrowers can apply for a joint loan, which can help you get a lower rate or a higher loan amount.
-Enough income to pay off existing debts and a new LightStream loan.
+Borrowers can apply for a joint loan, which can help them get a lower rate or a higher loan amount if they have enough income to pay off existing debts and a new LightStream loan.
 Home equity loans (HELs) use the net worth of your property as collateral.
 This means that a lender can take legal possession of your home if you don't repay your loan.

-Borrowers with a FICO credit score of 720 or higher are likely to get an annual percentage rate (APR) of 11.8%, according to financial company NerdWallet.
-On the other hand, people with a score of 630 or lower have an estimated APR of around 30%.
-As an unsecured loan, you can also get a personal loan much faster than the HELs or HELOCs, but the repayment term is also much shorter, from just two to five years) and higher closing fees than other options.
+Borrowers with a FICO credit score of 720 or higher are likely to get an annual percentage rate (APR) of 11.8%, according to financial company NerdWallet; people with a score of 630 or lower have an estimated APR of around 30%.
+As an unsecured loan, personal loans are more accessible than most other types of loans but come with shorter repayment terms (from two to five years) and higher closing fees than other options.
 They are suitable for funding emergency repairs such as damaged heating systems or broken water pipes.
 Similar to cash-out refinancing, FHA 203 (k) bundles home improvement and mortgage costs into a single loan; they also have lenient eligibility requirements but limit the use of money only for specific home improvement projects.